apache/mesos/docs/persistent-volume.md

 master endpoint to include detailed information about persistent volumes and dynamic reservations.
-Mesos 0.29 changed the semantics of destroying a volume: in previous releases, destroying a volume would remove the Mesos-level metadata, but would not remove the volume's data from the slave's filesystem.
+Mesos 0.29 changed the semantics of destroying a volume: in previous releases, destroying a volume would remove the Mesos-level metadata, but would not remove the volume's data from the agent's filesystem.